-Caltrans has prepared an Initial Study for this Project and, pending public review, expects to determine from this study that the proposed Project would not have a significant effect on the environment for the reasons described in the following paragraphs.
+Caltrans has prepared an IS for this Project and, following public review, has determined from this study that the Project will not have a significant effect on the environment for the reasons described in the following paragraphs.

-The proposed Project would have no impact on land use and planning, mineral resources, population and housing, public services, recreation, or tribal cultural resources.
+The Project will have no impact on land use and planning, mineral resources, population and housing, public services, recreation, or tribal cultural resources.

-The proposed Project would have less than significant impacts on aesthetics, agriculture and forest resources, air quality, cultural resources, energy, geology and soils, greenhouse gas emissions, hazards and hazardous waste, hydrology and water quality, noise, transportation and traffic, utilities and service systems, and wildfire.
+The Project will have less than significant impacts on aesthetics, agriculture and forest resources, air quality, cultural resources, energy, geology and soils, greenhouse gas emissions, hazards and hazardous waste, hydrology and water quality, noise, transportation and traffic, utilities and service systems, and wildfire.

-With mitigation incorporated, the proposed Project would have a less than significant impact on biological resources.
+With mitigation incorporated, the Project will have a less than significant impact on biological resources.
 The mitigation measures are detailed as follows:

-- Mitigation Measure BIO-1: Riparian Tree Replacement.
-Riparian trees that are removed as a result of this Project will be replanted onsite, at a ratio of 3:1, upon completion of Project construction. - Mitigation Measure BIO-2: Wetlands and Waters Restoration.
+• Mitigation Measure BIO-1: Riparian Tree Replacement.
+Riparian trees that are removed as a result of this Project will be replanted onsite, at a ratio of 3:1, upon completion of Project construction.

+• Mitigation Measure BIO-2: Wetlands and Waters Restoration.
 Mitigation for temporary impacts to wetlands and waters within the California Coastal Zone will be accomplished through onsite restoration, upon completion of Project construction.